Email marketing for events and entertainment

 Fill seats by reminding past attendees about upcoming events and performances.

 Past attendees are your most valuable audience.
-They’ve already experienced what you offer and loved it.
-Yet most event organizers treat every new event as a fresh start, chasing cold audiences through social media ads and flyer campaigns, while a goldmine of warm contacts sits unused.
-Email marketing changes that by giving you a direct line to the people most likely to show up.
+They already loved what you do.
+Yet most organizers treat every event as a fresh start, chasing cold audiences with ads and flyers while a goldmine of warm contacts sits unused.
+Email marketing gives you a direct line to the people most likely to show up.

 The challenge for event organizers

-Whether you’re running a concert venue, organizing festivals, managing a theater company, or hosting workshops, you face a recurring problem: filling seats.
-And the challenge isn’t putting on a great show.
-It’s making sure people know about it in time.
+Whether you run a concert venue, organize festivals, manage a theater company, or host workshops, you face the same problem: filling seats.
+The hard part isn’t putting on a great show.
+It’s making sure people hear about it in time.

 Here’s what makes event marketing so frustrating:

-• Past attendees don’t know about your next event.
-They had a great time and would gladly come again, but they didn’t see your Facebook post or missed the flyer.
-By the time they hear about it, the event has already passed.
+- Past attendees don’t know about your next event.
+They’d gladly come back, but they missed your Facebook post or the flyer.
+By the time they hear about it, the event has passed.

-• Social media algorithms work against you.
-Even with a solid following, only 2-5% of your audience sees any given post.
-That means 95% of the people who follow you because they loved your last event might never see your next announcement.
+- Social media works against you.
+Only 2-5% of your followers see any given post.
+That means 95% of the people who loved your last event may never see your next announcement.

-• Advertising is expensive and uncertain.
-Paid ads can work, but the cost per ticket sold is often high, especially for smaller events.
+- Advertising is expensive and uncertain.
+The cost per ticket sold is often high, especially for smaller events.
 You’re paying to reach strangers instead of people who already love what you do.

-• Last-minute ticket sales are stressful.
-Without a reliable way to reach your audience, you’re often scrambling to fill seats in the final days before an event.
+- Last-minute sales are stressful.
+Without a reliable way to reach your audience, you’re left scrambling to fill seats in the final days.

-• You lose track of attendees.
-Without a centralized contact list, each event’s audience slips away.
-You can’t build momentum from one event to the next.
+- You lose track of attendees.
+With no central contact list, each event’s audience slips away and you can’t build momentum.

-The solution is simpler than most organizers think.
+The fix is simpler than most organizers think.
 Build an email list of past attendees and keep them informed about upcoming events.
-Email marketing delivers an average of $42 for every $1 spent, and for events, the conversion rates from warm leads are dramatically higher than from cold audiences.
+Email marketing delivers an average of $42 for every $1 spent, and conversion rates from warm leads beat cold audiences by a wide margin.

 How Minutemailer helps event businesses

-Minutemailer lets you build and maintain an attendee database, then quickly notify them about new events.
+Minutemailer lets you build an attendee database, then quickly notify them about new events.
 Past attendees are far more likely to buy tickets than people who’ve never heard of you.
-A single well-timed email can fill more seats than weeks of social media posting.
+A single well-timed email can fill more seats than weeks of social posting.

 Key features for events:

-• Attendee database: Import and organize everyone who’s ever attended, by event type or interest
+- Attendee database: Import and organize everyone who’s attended, by event type or interest

-• Contact lists: Keep separate lists for different audiences, such as music fans, workshop attendees, and corporate event contacts
+- Contact lists: Keep separate lists for different audiences, like music fans, workshop attendees, and corporate contacts

-• Open tracking: See who opened your email so you can identify your most engaged fans
+- Open tracking: See who opened your email and spot your most engaged fans

-• Subscribe forms: Add a sign-up form to your website and at event venues to capture new contacts
+- Subscribe forms: Add a sign-up form to your website and at venues to capture new contacts

-• Beautiful templates: Create visually striking event announcements in minutes
+- Beautiful templates: Create striking event announcements in minutes

 Email ideas for event organizers

-The event announcement Subject line: “Save the date: [Event Name] on [Date]” As soon as you confirm an event, send an early announcement to your list.
-Build anticipation with a brief description, a compelling image, and a link to buy tickets or save the date.
+The event announcement Subject line: “Save the date: [Event Name] on [Date]” As soon as you confirm an event, send an early announcement.
+Build anticipation with a short description, a great image, and a link to buy tickets.

 Early bird / pre-sale access Subject line: “You’re on the list.
-Tickets available now (before everyone else)” Reward your email subscribers with early access to tickets.
-This creates exclusivity, drives faster sales, and gives you an early read on demand.
+Tickets available now (before everyone else)” Reward subscribers with early access.
+It creates exclusivity, drives faster sales, and gives you an early read on demand.

 The countdown reminder Subject line: “One week to go.
 Have you got your tickets yet?”
-Send a reminder 1-2 weeks before the event.
-Many people intend to buy tickets but keep putting it off.
-A friendly nudge converts intention into action.
+Send a reminder 1-2 weeks out.
+Many people mean to buy but keep putting it off.
+A friendly nudge turns intention into action.

-Last-minute availability Subject line: “A few spots left for Saturday’s show” If you have unsold seats close to the event date, send a targeted email.
-Include a special offer or simply create urgency with “limited availability.”
-This is where email shines.
-It’s direct, immediate, and highly effective.
+Last-minute availability Subject line: “A few spots left for Saturday’s show” Got unsold seats close to the date?
+Send a targeted email with a special offer or simple urgency like “limited availability.”
+This is where email shines: direct, immediate, effective.

 Post-event thank you Subject line: “Thanks for an incredible night.
-Here’s what’s next” After an event, send a thank-you email to attendees.
-Include a photo or two from the evening, a brief message, and a preview of your next event.
-This keeps the momentum going and gives attendees something to look forward to.
+Here’s what’s next” After the event, thank attendees.
+Add a photo or two from the evening, a short message, and a preview of your next event to keep the momentum going.

 Season or series announcement Subject line: “Our 2026 fall season is here.
-See the full lineup” If you run a series of events, send a season overview.
-Let your audience plan ahead and build excitement for multiple dates.
+See the full lineup” Running a series?
+Send a season overview so your audience can plan ahead and get excited about multiple dates.

 Survey or feedback request Subject line: “How was the show?
-We’d love your thoughts” Asking for feedback shows you care about your audience’s experience.
-Keep it short.
-One or two questions are enough.
-The responses help you improve, and the act of asking deepens the relationship.
+We’d love your thoughts” Asking for feedback shows you care.
+Keep it short, one or two questions.
+The replies help you improve, and asking deepens the relationship.

 Real results

-Event organizers using email reminders to past attendees consistently see 40-60% higher conversion rates compared to marketing to cold audiences.
+Organizers who email reminders to past attendees consistently see 40-60% higher conversion rates than marketing to cold audiences.
 That’s the difference between a half-empty venue and a sold-out show.

-Consider the math: if you have 1,000 past attendees on your email list and your next event has 200 seats, you only need a 20% conversion to sell out.
-With social media, reaching 1,000 interested people usually requires paying to boost to 20,000 or more.
+Consider the math: with 1,000 past attendees on your list and a 200-seat event, you only need a 20% conversion to sell out.
+Reaching 1,000 interested people on social usually means paying to boost to 20,000 or more.
 Email gets you there directly and affordably.

-Venues and organizers who build their email lists over time find that selling tickets gets easier with every event.
-Your audience grows, your open rates stay strong because people genuinely want to hear from you, and you build a loyal fan base that shows up event after event.
+Organizers who build their list over time find selling tickets gets easier with every event.
+Your audience grows, open rates stay strong because people want to hear from you, and you build a loyal fan base that shows up again and again.

 Tips for event email marketing

-1. Start building your list now.
-Every event is an opportunity to collect email addresses.
-Use a sign-up form at the venue, include an opt-in during ticket purchase, or add a form to your website.
+- Start building your list now.
+Every event is a chance to collect addresses: a sign-up form at the venue, an opt-in during ticket purchase, or a form on your website.

-2. Send the announcement early.
+- Send the announcement early.
 Give people time to plan.
-A first announcement 4-6 weeks before the event, followed by a reminder 1-2 weeks out, works well.
+A first email 4-6 weeks out, then a reminder 1-2 weeks before, works well.

-3. Use compelling images.
-Event emails should be visual and exciting.
-A great photo from a past event is more convincing than any paragraph of text.
+- Use compelling images.
+Event emails should be visual.
+A great photo from a past event beats any paragraph of text.

-4. Keep the message focused.
+- Keep it focused.
 One event per email.
-Don’t bury your announcement in a long newsletter with five other topics.
+Don’t bury your announcement in a newsletter full of other topics.

-5. Always include the essentials.
+- Include the essentials.
 Date, time, venue, ticket link.
-Make it easy for someone to act immediately.
+Make it easy to act right away.

-6. Time your sends well.
-Our guide on the best time to send emails can help you pick the right day and time.
+- Time your sends well.
+Our guide on the best time to send emails helps you pick the right day and time.

 Perfect for: